Personal web pages

 You can then publish URLs of the form:

 to refer to the file that you call

 Subdirectories will work as expected.
 A URL of the form

 it is a good idea to have such a file to index your other pages.
 If no

 such file exists, then the server will invent an index based on what

 it finds, but this is unlikely to be as helpful as something you write

-You must be careful about what you export.
+You must be careful about what you publish on your personal web page.
 Anything you place in

 public_html directory is quite literally world